 State 4 is a LEAK-state that is obtained only if the mitochondrial preparation is intact and well-coupled.
-Depletion of ADP by phosphorylation to ATP causes a decline of O_2 flux in the transition from State 3 to State 4.
+Depletion of ADP by phosphorylation to ATP causes a decline of O2 flux in the transition from State 3 to State 4.
 Under the conditions of State 4, a maximum protonmotive force and high ATP/ADP ratio are maintained.
-The gradual decline of $Y{P\gg/O_2}$ towards diminishing [ADP] at State 4 must be taken into account for calculation of $P\gg/O_2$ ratios (Gnaiger 2001).
-State 4 respiration, L_T (Table 1), reflects intrinsic proton leak and ATP hydrolysis activity.
-O_2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, $J{P\ll}$, which stimulates respiration coupled to phosphorylation, $J{P\gg} > 0$.
-This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P\gg} = 0$ (State 4o).
-Alternatively, sequential ADP titrations reestablish State 3, followed by State 3 to State 4 transitions while sufficient O_2 is available.
+The gradual decline of $Y{Pw/Q_2}$ towards diminishing [ADP] at State 4 must be taken into account for calculation of P"/O2 ratios (Gnaiger 2001).
+State 4 respiration, $L_T$ (Table 1), reflects intrinsic proton leak and ATP hydrolysis activity.
+O2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, $J{P\ll}$ , which stimulates respiration coupled to phosphorylation, $J{P} > 0$ .
+Some degree of mechanical disruption and loss of mitochondrial integrity allows the exposed mitochondrial F-ATPases to hydrolyze the ATP synthesized by the fraction of coupled mitochondria.
+This can be tested by inhibition of the phosphorylationpathway using oligomycin, ensuring that $J{P} = 0$ (State 40).
+On the other hand, the state 4 respiration reached after exhaustion of added ADP is a more physiological condition (i.e., presence of ATP, ADP and even AMP).
+Sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient O2 is available.
 Anoxia may be reached, however, before exhaustion of ADP (State 5).

-State 5 is the state after exhaustion of O_2 in a closed respirometric chamber.
-Diffusion of O_2 from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
+State 5 is the state after exhaustion of $O_2$ in a closed respirometric chamber.
+Diffusion of $O_2$ from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
 Chance and Williams (1955) provide an alternative definition of State 5, which gives it the different meaning of ROX versus anoxia: 'State 5 may be obtained by antimycin A treatment or by anaerobiosis'.

-In Table 3, only States 3 and 4 (and 'State 2' in the alternative protocol: addition of fuel substrates without ADP; not included in the table) are coupling control states, with the restriction that O_2 flux in State 3 may be limited kinetically by non-saturating ADP concentrations (Table 1).
+In Table 3, only States 3 and 4 are coupling control states, with the restriction that O2 flux in State 3 may be limited kinetically by non-saturating ADP concentrations.

-3. Normalization: fluxes and flows
+3. Normalization: flows and fluxes